 The name of the database.

 This parameter is valid for PostgreSQL and SQL Server.
 You can provide either the name of an existing, preconfigured database or a name for a database that the tool will create.

-If the tool creates the database in SQL Server, the file sizes will either be the same as defined for the SQL Server model database or 500 MB for the .mdf file and 125 MB for the .ldf file, whichever is greater.
+If the tool creates the database in SQL Server, the file sizes will be either the same as defined for the SQL Server model database or 500 MB for the .mdf file and 125 MB for the .ldf file, whichever is greater.
 Both the .mdf and .ldf files are created in the default SQL Server location on the database server.
 Do not name the database sde.

-If the tool creates the database in PostgreSQL, it uses the template1 database as the template for your database.
-If you need a different template—for example, you require a template that is enabled for PostGIS—you must create the database before running this tool and provide the name of the existing database.
+If the tool creates the database in PostgreSQL, it uses the template1 database as the template for the database.
+If you need to use a different template—for example, you require a template that is enabled for PostGIS—you must create the database before running this tool and provide the name of the existing database.
 Always use lowercase characters for the database name.
 If you use uppercase letters, the tool will convert them to lowercase.

 Operating System Authentication

 Specifies the type of authentication that will be used for the database connection.

 The database administrator user for database authentication.
 For Oracle, use the sys user.
 For PostgreSQL, specify a user with superuser status.
 For SQL Server, specify any member of the sysadmin fixed server role.

 Database Administrator Password

 This parameter is only active for SQL Server and specifies whether the geodatabase will be created in the schema of the sde user or in the dbo schema in the database. .